What Is a Privacy Center and Do You Need One

 uber-privacy-center-example

-Because of this, Uber collects a vast amount of data and has a stringent and comprehensive data privacy policy accessible in its robust privacy center.
+Uber, a ride-sharing company, collects a vast amount of driver and user data and has a stringent, comprehensive data privacy policy accessible in its robust privacy center.

-The setup of their privacy center is straightforward and pleasing to the eye.
-They divide the center based on their different services: Rides, Driving and Delivering, Uber Eats, and Postmates.
+The setup of their privacy center is straightforward, pleasing to the eye, and divided based on their different services:

 • What can drivers see about riders?